Dennis Hackethal’s Blog

 Data retention

 Server logs are stored for 7 days.
 Information in and associated with comments is stored in perpetuity to display comments on the site and guard against spam.
 If you send us an email, we'll store it for one year to provide satisfactory customer service.
 All other information is potentially stored in perpetuity – check the respective third-party privacy policies above for data-retention limits.
+We may also retain data related to abuse and/or any suspected violation of our terms in perpetuity.

 Request to delete information